-So settle down in a B&B, cozy cottage or hotel in one of a scattering of welcoming towns or villages, and pick a few gems to explore each day.
-Like a sip of Bushmills Whiskey, every second on the Causeway Coastal Route should be savored every step of the way.
+So settle down in a B&B, cosy cottage or hotel in one of a scattering of welcoming towns or villages, and pick a few gems to explore each day.
+Like a sip of Bushmills Whiskey, every second on the Causeway Coastal Route should be savoured every step of the way.

 Spend some time in the glittering city of Belfast and delve into where it all began for the Ship of Dreams at Titanic Belfast.Explore Day 1

 Titanic sights in a historic city

 Belfast city is bustling – its iconic attractions and Victorian charm make it the perfect spot to begin your Causeway Coast adventure.
 Start at Titanic Belfast, an interactive museum that’s an ode to the ill-fated Ship of Dreams.
 Hear heartbreaking tales about the vessel's passengers, discover the detail behind the mammoth task of building the ill-fated ship and dive into the depths with an immersive video exploring the wreckage on the ocean floor.

 Just across the road, you can continue investigating the legacy of Belfast’s maritime and industrial past at Titanic’s little sister, the SS Nomadic, and a short jaunt from here you’ll find HMS Caroline, a Royal Navy ship that is the last survivor of the Battle of Jutland in World War I. If you’re visiting between on a Friday, Saturday or Sunday, explore St George's Market, a Belfast foodie institution where you'll find everything from chocolate to local cheese.